Emmaus, Pennsylvania: 19th century

-Emmaus and the metropolitan Allentown area contributed considerable numbers of volunteers to the Union Army during the American Civil War.
-Volunteers from the region comprised roughly 70 percent of the 47th Pennsylvania Infantry Regiment, which mobilized after the April 1861 fall of Fort Sumter, engaging Confederate forces throughout southern states through the Civil War's conclusion.
-On June 7, 1930, Emmaus erected the Emaus Honor Roll (using the borough's initial spelling) in a mini-park between Third and Fourth Streets in honor of Emmaus residents who served in the 47th Regiment during the Civil War and those who later served in the Spanish–American War and World War I.
+Emmaus and the metropolitan Allentown area contributed considerable numbers of volunteers to the Union army during the American Civil War.
+Volunteers from the region comprised roughly 70 percent of the 47th Pennsylvania Infantry Regiment, which mobilized after the fall of Fort Sumter to Confederate forces in April 1861, and engaged Confederate forces in the Lower seaboard theater in southern states through the Civil War's conclusion.
+On June 7, 1930, in recognition of the 47th Regiment's contributions to the preservation of the Union and Emmaus veterans who later served in the Spanish-American War and World War II, Emmaus erected the Emaus Honor Roll, using the borough's initial spelling, in a mini-park between 3rd and 4th Streets in their honor.

 Iron ore was discovered in and near Emmaus in the 19th century.
 Beginning in 1850, the Donaldson Iron Company in Emmaus mined and processed iron ore and manufactured cast iron pipes and other iron-related products.
-In 1859, Reading Company constructed railroad lines through Emmaus, which are still functioning.
+In 1859, Reading Company constructed railroad lines through Emmaus, which are still in operation.
 The same year, the town was incorporated as a borough.
 In 1869, the town's first blast furnace opened.
 Iron ore production fueled the town's growth through the second half of the 19th century and early 20th century.
 During the 19th century, Emmaus was also a center of silk and cigar manufacturing.

 20th and 21st centuries

 In 1940, public census statistics showed that 6,731 people lived in Emmaus.
 The population of the borough has since nearly doubled to 11,467 as of the 2020 census.
 Housing construction has reached the borough line in all directions so significant continued population growth in the borough is unlikely.
-Outside the borough line, however, the local population continues to grow, particularly in neighboring Lower Macungie Township.
+Outside the borough line, however, the local population continues to grow, especially in neighboring Lower Macungie Township.
 Consequently, growth in the Emmaus ZIP Code continues to expand but not within its borough limits.